Prank Encounters: Controversy

-When the series was announced back in June 2019, there was controversy regarding the premise of the show being disrespectful towards people in search of employment.
+When the series was announced in June 2019, there was controversy regarding the premise of the show being disrespectful towards people in search of employment.
 A spokesperson for Netflix stated that individuals involved were financially compensated for their time and had fun being in the show.
 When the series launched later in October, the executive producer of the show, Kevin Healey, reassured to Entertainment Weekly that individuals pranked were aware the job they took was only for one night, and that they were indeed paid afterward.
 Matarazzo also responded to the initial controversy when the show was announced on his Instagram account.
 Matarazzo stated, "Thank you guys for your concern for these people.
 It means so much to me and the rest of the producers of the show.
 We hope you enjoy the show, and we are very excited to show you all what we've created [...]."

 In March 2020, it was reported that Healey's former co-executive producer, Scott Hallock, sued him for creating a show that was similar to their series, Scare Tactics.